Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Kitty Comes to the Smell of Canned Tuna on the Camino PortuguésKitty Comes to the Smell of Canned Tuna

-Walking on after lunch, next the intersection, below, appeared, with its teeny tiny chapel.
+Walking on after lunch, next the intersection, below, appeared, with its teeny tiny chapel, the Capela de Nossa Senhora da Memória.
 Stay to the right at this chapel.

-Stay Right at this Chapel in Aguadela on the Camino PortuguésStay Right at this Chapel in Aguadela on Day Eleven, Camino Portugués
+Stay Right at this Chapel in Aguadela on Day Eleven, Camino PortuguésStay Right at this Chapel in Aguadela on Day Eleven, Camino Portugués

-Not even a kilometer from Aguadela, we walked into Aguada de Baixo, passed by this shrine, below, and through the town square at 16.2 kilometers total.
-There is a grocery store before the square so look for it if you need supplies.
-There is also a pastry shop by the square, if you need.
+Not even a kilometer from Aguadela, we walked into Aguada de Baixo, passed by this shrine, below, and through the town square after abpot 16 kilometers total.
+There is a café/pastry shop by the square, if you need.

 Yet another blue, Azulejo tile church greeted us in the square.
 There is also a nice information board here, in front of the church.

-Landiosa is a small town you walk through, after about 400 meters, turning right onto the Rua Estrada Velha.
-This road ends at a T-intersection after about one kilometer, and 18 kilometers total, and you turn right onto the Rua Porto da Moita to walk east under the familiar IC2 once again.
+At the second crossroads, stay straight onward.
+You are in the small town of Landiosa, about 400 meters from the Aguada de Baixo square.
+200 meters later, you will turn right onto the Rua Estrada Velha.
+This road ends at a T-intersection, after about one kilometer, and 18 kilometers total, and you turn right onto the Rua Porto da Moita to walk east under the familiar IC2 once again.

-At the first roundabout after about 1/3 kilometer, you turn left or north once again on an unnamed street into an area called Barró.
+Arrive at the first roundabout after about 1/3 kilometer, and turn left or north once again on an unnamed street into an area called Barró.
 This is not a pretty area and you are entering the second industrial area of the day.
-You will be on this industrial stretch for about two kilometers!
+You will be on this industrial stretch for almost two kilometers!

 Fortunately, the road is wide with a nice shoulder for the pilgrimage traveler to walk on!

-A large roundabout, below, greets you and you walk straight on.
+Next, a large roundabout, below, greets you and you walk straight on through.

 It was blistering hot in April, as we walked along this ugly, industrial road, and not losing our spirit was our challenge.